 Changing 3PL doesn’t have to be painful.
-In fact, with a proper plan in place and an experienced fulfilment partner, you can change seamlessly.
+In fact, with a proper plan in place and an experienced fulfilment partner, you can switch seamlessly.
 The key steps to follow are:

-Check your current 3PL contract to find out when you can leave and weight up any costs involved.
+- Review your current contract: Check your current 3PL contract to determine when you can leave and weigh up any costs involved.
 For example, it may be more cost-effective to run your current inventory levels dry instead of paying excessive removal fees.

 - Research and connect with a new 3PL: It’s never too early to begin researching your new 3PL.
 Once you’ve found the ideal replacement, speak to them about their fulfilment switching process.
-This should cover tech integrations, inventory shipments, order routing and everything required to prevent stockouts.
+This should cover project planning, tech integrations, inventory shipments, order routing and everything required to prevent stockouts.
 Some suppliers may also have designated onboarding project managers to make the process seamless.

-Don’t forget to keep your entire supply chain in the loop with new addresses, contacts, transit times, and inbound processes.
+- Update your supply chain: Don’t forget to keep your entire supply chain in the loop with new addresses, contacts, transit times, and inbound processes.
 This is especially important for long-lead-time shipments that may be coming from overseas.

-With the best will in the world, there may be a couple of errors along the way.
+- Update your customers: With the best will in the world, there may be a couple of errors along the way.
 Make customers aware of your migration and be quick to apologise for and rectify any problems.
 Customers accept that mistakes happen, but they’re more likely to be supportive if they are kept in the loop.

-A third-party logistics provider should benefit your eCommerce business through increased efficiency, scalability and sales.
-If they’re not, and they’re not willing to do anything about it, it’s time to change your provider and find a logistics partner.
+Ultimately, a third-party logistics provider should benefit your eCommerce business through increased efficiency, scalability and sales.
+If they’re not, and they’re not willing to do anything about it, it’s time to change your provider and find a better-suited logistics partner.

 If you’re reading this far, you’re likely feeling like you need more from your 3PL, so why not give us a call to discuss the next steps and if we can help.